Hydra9268/lightcycle/README.md

 ## Benefits

 - **Generalized Memory Management**:
-  Lightcycle is agnostic to the type of DOM element or asynchronous operation, making it applicable across various scenarios, from API calls to user-triggered events and animations.
+  Light Cycle is agnostic to the type of DOM element or asynchronous operation, making it applicable across various scenarios, from API calls to user-triggered events and animations.

 - **Proactive Cleanup**:
   After every async operation, the associated DOM elements and event listeners are automatically cleaned up to free memory and prevent leaks.

 - **Prevents Memory Leaks**:
-  Lightcycle helps prevent memory retention by actively managing DOM elements and removing them when they are no longer needed.
+  Light Cycle helps prevent memory retention by actively managing DOM elements and removing them when they are no longer needed.

 ## Use Cases